danriti/moleskine/the-right-stuff/README.md

 to leverage an *extremely experimental* technique I learned from [Addy Osmani][18] and [Paul Kinlan][17] that goes something like this:

-1. Run a [Javascript snippet][19] to detect and list CSS that is "above the fold"
+1. Run a [Javascript bookmarklet][19] to detect and list CSS that is "above the fold"
 2. Inline the "above the fold" CSS directly into the HTML
-3. Defer loading the rest of the "below the fold" CSS
+3. Defer loading the rest of the "below the fold" CSS using a simple, yet **non-cross browser** solution by [Paul Irish][20]

 Sounds kind of crazy?
 It is, but so is breaking the sound barrier.
 And that didn't stop Chuck Yeager, so it won't stop us either.